best in class

 Sizes: 24–31 with 28.5-inch inseam | Rise: 11.75 inches | Stretch: Stretchy | Style: Wide-leg | Price: $$

-Digital content creator Carrie Carrollo introduced me to Australian denim brand Rolla’s Sailor Jeans (which she, in turn, discovered at a small store in Cobble Hill called Article&).
-Carollo, who’s five-foot-five, was slightly dubious about whether they would work for her — the ultra-high-waisted, dramatically flared jeans seemed more suited for those who are taller.
-But these fit perfectly.
-“The waist-to-hip ratio, for my body type, really works,” she says.
+Digital content creator Carrie Carrollo introduced me to Australian denim brand Rolla’s Sailor Jeans after discovering them at Article& in Cobble Hill.
+Carollo, who’s five-foot-five, was slightly dubious about whether they would work for her — the ultra-high-waisted, dramatically flared jeans seemed more suited for someone taller.
+But as it turns out, “The waist-to-hip ratio, for my body type, really works,” she says.
 And the wider wide-leg really does call back to disco-era bell-bottoms: “Paired with a vintage T-shirt, I always feel like they look extra ’70s.”

 Best high-waisted bootcut jean